Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 ### Summary

-This homelab is not a random assortment of parts — it’s a **designed ecosystem** where every device reinforces another.
+This homelab is not a random assortment of parts, it’s a designed ecosystem where every device reinforces another in order to provide a strong environment for experimentation, applying concepts, and obtaining hands on experience.
-Power ensures uptime, routing isolates flows, firewalls enforce trust boundaries, and compute nodes bring experimentation to life.
-Together, they form a platform that supports continuous learning, testing, and professional documentation of cybersecurity skills.